Thartvigsen/thartvigsen.github.io/README.md

 # Research objectives

 My research focuses on representation learning, building low-dimensional representations of the physical world for a variety of machine learning tasks.
-Decisions we make rely heavily on models of the world which we meticulously cultivate through experience.
-I am interested in enabling artificially intelligent machines through the development of such models, which seem essential to animal intelligence, and am particularly interested in the learning process of children and how they develop world models.
+Decisions we make rely heavily on models of the world which we meticulously cultivate through experience and I am interested in enabling artificially intelligent machines through the development of such models.
+Eventually I would like to approach representation learning problems through the lense of early childhood development.
 Ultimately, this is taking me down the path of Model-Based Reinforcement Learning and Recurrent Neural Networks, which together loosely emulate how human brains process information.
 My current and previous focus has been on building sequential representations of clinical decision making scenarios with high levels of uncertainty: noisy sensors, infrequent and irregular variable recordings, and unexplained clinical actions, mandating assumptions from machine learning-based decision support systems.

 Please feel free to contact me with questions regarding my research or Data Science at WPI at **twhartvigsen@wpi.edu**.